-EUROPEAN STARLING (Sturnus vulgaris)
+EUROPEAN STARLING (Sturnus vulgaris) – (See images below)

-DESCRIPTION: The European starling, an Old World passerine, is black but with small light stripes and an iridescent plumage, in the green and purple range.
+DESCRIPTION: The European Starling, an Old World passerine, is black but with small light stripes and an iridescent plumage, in the green and purple range.
 The bill is yellow, the eyes are black and the legs are pink.
 Sexes are similar.
 This species is about 20 cm long (8 inches) long.

 NAME: The English name ‘Starling’ would stem from an old English word meaning ‘star’, and the diminutive suffix ‘ling’.
 This would be because the silhouette of the bird in the sky would evoke the image of a star (Choate).
-In North American the bird is called ‘European’, whereas in Europe it is called ‘Common’ Starling.
+In North America the bird is called ‘European’, whereas in Europe it is called ‘Common’ Starling.
 The Latin genus name ‘Sturnus’ means ‘starling’ and the species name ‘vulgaris’ means ‘common’ (not ‘vulgar’).

 HABITAT: Open areas such as farms, fields, meadows, and urban areas, where they have well adapted.